In this tutorial, we are going to show you how to fix the following PHP warning:

 - However, the size of our POST request is 77.87MB.

-As you can see, it is well over the allowed limit.
-As a consequence of this, both the $_POST and $_FILES superglobal arrays will be empty.
+As you can see, it is well over the limit.
+Consequently, both the $_POST and $_FILES superglobal arrays will be empty.

 What is my post_max_size setting?